Fed's Fisher: New policy easing won't provide hoped-for boost

-NEW YORK (Reuters) - The U.S. economy does not need more liquidity in the form of Federal Reserve bond purchases because it will not induce businesses to borrow, invest and hire, a top Fed official said on Wednesday.
+NEW YORK, Sept 19 (Reuters) - The U.S. economy does not need more liquidity in the form of Federal Reserve bond purchases because it will not induce businesses to borrow, invest and hire, a top Fed official said on Wednesday.

 Dallas Fed President Richard Fisher, a policy hawk who opposed the U.S. central bank’s decision last week to launch a third round of quantitative easing, or QE3, also warned that the “slightest deviation” from the Fed’s 2 percent inflation target could be “debilitating” for financial markets.